wansom/commercejs-vuejs-checkout/README.md

 First, we create a function called `validateShippingOption()` and call the `commerce.checkout.checkShippingOption()` method.
 This function takes in the `checkoutToken.id`, and shipping details object with the `shippingOptionId`, the `country`, and the `region` data.
-When the promise resolves, we will update `fulfillment.selectedShippingOption` with the `shippingOptionId` as well as the `liveObject` will be updated.
+When the promise resolves, we will update `fulfillment.shippingOption` with the `shippingOptionId` as well as the `liveObject` will be updated.

 ```js